This traveler’s guide to taking prescription medicine into the US can be helpful for those traveling and needing to carry their medicines.

 You have two options for declaring your prescription medication to the screening officer: verbally or in writing.
 To speed up the screening process, bring your doctor’s notes, your original prescription bottles or containers, and other supporting documents.

-Personal importation of unapproved versions of FDA-approved drugs from overseas is not permitted by the FDA.
+The FDA does not permit personal importation of unapproved versions of FDA-approved drugs from overseas.
 FDA cannot guarantee that foreign-made versions of FDA-approved medications have been correctly manufactured, are safe and effective, or have the same formulation as the FDA-approved versions.

-You should see a healthcare professional if you need to fill a prescription while traveling to the U.S. It may vary from state to state, but only a few pharmacies are able to fill a foreign prescription.
+You should see a healthcare professional if you need to fill a prescription while traveling to the U.S. This can vary by state, but only a few pharmacies can fill a foreign prescription.

 It is not that difficult to comply with the regulations for importing prescription medications into the US.
 If you follow the rules, your journey will go without a hitch.
-For the sake of convenience, be sure to include all required paperwork, including doctor’s notes and written prescriptions for any medications.
+For the sake of convenience, be sure to include all required paperwork, such as doctors’ notes and written prescriptions for any medications.

 One thing about flying internationally is that some destinations have medication restrictions.
 For instance, certain allergy and sinus medications are not allowed in Japan.